theamaya/Viewport-Aware-Dynamic-360-Video-Segment-Categorization/README.md

 <a id="6">[6]</a>
 Afshin Taghavi Nasrabadi, Aliehsan Samiei, Anahita Mahzari, Ryan P. McMahan, Ravi Prakash, Mylène C. Q. Farias, and Marcelo M. Carvalho.
 2019.
 A taxonomy and dataset for 360° videos.
 In Proceedings of the 10th ACM Multimedia Systems Conference.
 ACM, Amherst Massachusetts, 273–278. https://doi.org/10.1145/3304109.3325812

+###add references of the 3 VP clustering algorithms